reiza/Cross-Campus-Course-Format/README.md

 5. Click on the "Upgrade Moodle database now" button.
 6. Moodle should display the "Upgrading to new version" page and a success message.
 Click on the "Continue" button.
 7. The settings page for the Cross Campus Course Format plugin should now be displayed.
-  - Enter the URL for the Moodle with the shared courses
+  - Enter the URL for the Moodle with the Cross Campus courses
-  - Enter the key code for the Moodle with the shared courses
+  - Enter the key code for the Moodle with the Cross Campus courses
   - Set the Campus of origin
   - Click "Save Changes" button
 8. The plugin is installed and should be available for use in courses.